Last Updated on October 1, 2023

 - San Gimignano – Known for its wine-making.

 - Arezzo – Gorgeous hilltop cathedral.

 Don’t forget Florence is also only a couple of hours’ train ride from areas like Bologna, Rome, Venice, Milan, and Cinque Terre!
 You could tire yourself out and make a day trip to these cities, or plan a weekend getaway from Florence!

 Do you have any favorite towns in Tuscany or other Tuscan day trips from Florence?
 Let me know!

 Don’t forget to Pin this post & Share the Love!

-Hopefully, you’ve been transported to dreamy Tuscany and out of our living rooms for now.
-I know I can’t wait to be back exploring this beautiful region.
+Hopefully, you’ve been transported to dreamy Tuscany with these ideas of day trips from Florence.
+I know I can’t wait to be back exploring this beautiful region!